justjooz/resume-blog/content/home/experience.md

     date_start: '2019-12-01'
     date_end: '2020-02-29'
     description: >-
-        * Wrote the documentation and code of a new R package to be used as a clinical prediction tool
+        * Wrote the documentation and code of a new R package (AutoScore) to be used as a clinical prediction tool

         * Restructured the architecture of the new package for delivery into a Shiny web app